-There’s a great deal to look forward to over the coming months.
+After school gardening sessions at Oakridge start again after February half term.
+With Spring approaching, there’s a great deal to look forward to.
 A big thank you to everybody who has continued to support our venture.
 Everyone is always welcome at the allotment to see all the good things the children are doing.